ajhenley/gitbook/special_characters_assignment.md

 <!-- djw: done -->
 <!--ajh:done-->
-###Special characters assignment

-This application doesn't work...
+Sadly, this application doesn't work... but you're the person who can fix it.

 {%ace edit=false, lang='java'%}
 public class SpecialCharacterProgram {